aaronkeene/SQLiteForExcel/README.md

 # Potential bugs

 This code may not be compatible with 32-bit versions of Office.
 If you need 32-bit compatability, I would recommend using the code in Govert's original project.

+# Future updates

+1. Future updates will include simpler and more concise code.
+As an example, the original code uses conditional compilation in various places to differentiate between the long and longPtr datatypes.
+However, longPtr transforms to long in 32 bit, and longLong in 64 bit environments.
+So the conditional compilation between one type to the other is not necessary.
+2. Future versions will implement and utilize the ISqlite3 interface instead of making direct reference to the cSqlite3 class.
+Significant work on this update has been completed.
+However more work needs to be completed.